Pipefish: Profile and Information

 Feeding the Pipefish

 This fish likes to eat brine and ghost shrimp.
 They also like to eat amphipods that live on the rocks at the bottom of the aquarium.
-Be sure that there is enough food in the take for all of the pipefish that are in there.
+Be sure there is enough food in the take for all the pipefish there.

 Breeding the Pipefish

-This pipefish will have the female lay the eggs in a pouch that is on the front of the male.
+This pipefish will have the female lay the eggs in a pouch on the front of the male.
 The male will carry around the eggs until they have.
-He will then take care of the young until they are able to swim on their own.
+He will then take care of the young until they can swim independently.

 You May Also Like